I suffer from combat-related PTSD. After a recent break-up, I wrote this article to help others navigate the shoals of PTSD relationships.

-There’s a lot of information on the Internet about PTSD and many times more sites with breakup and divorce advice, but trying to get guidance on how to deal with a breakup or a divorce when you’re suffering PTSD can be lonely and frustrating: It’s very difficult to find good advice that applies to your very unique situation.
+There’s a lot of information online about PTSD, and there's also a lot of information online about breakup and divorce advice—but trying to get guidance on how to deal with a breakup or a divorce when you’re suffering from PTSD can be lonely and frustrating.
+It’s very difficult to find good advice that applies to your very unique situation.

-(2) PTSD is a common term that’s often thrown around to describe (or self describe) anybody that can point to a trauma in their past and who is having a hard time with their life.
-The fact is, only a tiny percentage of people that experience trauma – even severe trauma – also suffer PTSD.
-Further, merely having a lot of the possible symptoms or even ALL the symptoms doesn’t mean you have PTSD.
-This article is intended to help people who actually DO have PTSD and are facing a life without a major support structure in their lives.
+- PTSD is a common term that’s often thrown around to describe (or self describe) anybody that can point to a trauma in their past and who is having a hard time with their life.
+The fact is, only a tiny percentage of people that experience trauma—even severe trauma—also suffer PTSD.
+Further, merely having a lot of the possible symptoms or even all the symptoms doesn’t mean you have PTSD.
+This article is intended to help people who actually do have PTSD and are facing a life without a major support structure in their lives.

-(3) This article is intended to give advice on what to do with a new life WITHOUT your Significant Other, who I will refer to as your SO, whether it is wife, husband, boyfriend, girlfriend, or long-time friend with benefits or even just a friend that became central to your life and has decided to distance themselves from you.
-It is NOT about maintaining some hope that you’ll ever get back with that person if you straighten yourself out.
+- This article is intended to give advice on what to do with a new life without your significant other, who I will refer to as your SO, whether it is wife, husband, boyfriend, girlfriend, or long-time friend with benefits or even just a friend that became central to your life and has decided to distance themselves from you.
+It is not about maintaining some hope that you’ll ever get back with that person if you straighten yourself out.

 My credentials are that I suffer from PTSD and I will have PTSD for the rest of my life.
 As with all PTSD sufferers, my brain was physically remapped with a glorious set of neural connections at the point (or points) of trauma.
 They will never be unmapped in the same sense that you can’t un-cook an egg.
 That said, in the past three years I went from complete amnesia and homelessness and a loss of everything, to getting the help I need and learning techniques that make PTSD manageable and livable.